-The Chairman of the Company and the Chief Executive Officers ("CEOs") of each of the Group's business divisions are separate persons to ensure an appropriate balance and separation of power, increased accountability, and greater capacity of the Board for independent decision making.
-The Chairman, who is non-executive, is not related to any of the CEOs of the Group's business divisions.
+The Chairman of the Company and the CEOs are separate persons to ensure an appropriate balance and separation of power, increased accountability, and greater capacity of the Board for independent decision making.
+The Chairman, who is non-executive, is not related to any of the CEOs.
 There is no business relationship between him and any of these CEOs.
 Likewise, none of the CEOs are related to each other, and neither is there any other business relationship between or among them.
-The division of responsibilities between the Chairman and the CEOs are clearly demarcated.
+The division of responsibilities between the Chairman and the CEOs is clearly set out in writing.
 Having clarity of their respective responsibilities and separating the respective roles avoids concentration of power, ensures a degree of checks and balances, increases accountability and ensures greater capacity of the Board for independent decision making.

 The Chairman leads the Board and ensures its effectiveness by, among other things, steering effective, productive and comprehensive discussions amongst Board members and the management team on strategic, business and other key issues pertinent to the businesses and operations of the Group.
-In addition, the Chairman promotes a culture of openness and debate at Board meetings and also ensures, with the support of the Company Secretary, that Directors are provided with clear, complete and timely information in order to make sound, informed decisions.
+In addition, the Chairman promotes a culture of openness and debate at Board meetings and also ensures, with the support of the Company Secretary, that Directors are provided with clear, complete and timely information to enable them to make sound, informed decisions.

 The Chairman encourages active and effective engagement, participation and contribution from all Directors, and facilitates constructive relations among and between them and management.
-With the full support of the Board, the Company Secretary and management, the Chairman facilitates and encourages the Company in its bid to promote, attain and maintain high standards of corporate governance and transparency.
+With the full support of the Board, the Company Secretary and management, the Chairman facilitates and encourages the Company in its bid to promote and maintain high standards of corporate governance and transparency.
 The Chairman also sees to it that there is overall effective communication to and with shareholders on the performance of the Group.
-In turn, the CEOs of the Group's business divisions are responsible for executing the Group's strategies and policies and are accountable to the Board for the conduct and performance of the respective business operations under their charge.
+In turn, the CEOs are responsible for executing the Group's strategies and policies and are accountable to the Board for the conduct and performance of the respective business operations under their charge.